costaht/overseerr-radarr-clear-meta/README.md

 * Monitoring Status: False
 * MovieFileId: 0 (doesn't exist)

-And then it will clean the metadata of those titles from Overseerr.
+And then it will remove the metadata of those titles from Overseerr.

 **Don't forget to add your Cookie**